If you test positive for COVID-19, you need to isolate from the community to help stop the spread of the virus.

 - cough or sneeze into an elbow or a tissue.

-Contact the COVID-19 welfare support line (0800 512 337, 7 days a week) if you need help with kai or other welfare support.
+Contact the COVID-19 welfare support line (0800 512 337, 8am to 5pm Monday to Friday and 8am to 1pm on a Saturday) if you need help with kai or other welfare support.

 What not to do when isolating